Chesapeake Employers Insurance Arena – UMBC Retrievers

 There is no neighborhood around UMBC.
-The campus is located between the Arbutus and Catonsville neighborhood of Baltimore County.
+The campus is located between the Arbutus and Catonsville neighborhoods of Baltimore County.
 Downtown Baltimore is roughly a 15 to 20-minute drive down I-95.

 Fans may want to stop into some of the shops and restaurants that line Frederick Road in Catonsville for pre-game activities.
 Taneytown Deli (807 Frederick Rd) and Duesenberg’s (10 Mellor Ave) both have limited hours but they are the best bets for stopping before afternoon games.
 Peace-A-Pizza at 15 Mellor Ave offers some very unique pizza options in a family friendly environment.
 For adults, Jennings Cafe (808 Frederick Road) is a nice neighborhood bar.
 A great Chinese takeout called China Kitchen is located in Arbutus at 4642 Wilkens Avenue.

 That quick drive to Baltimore opens up a world of activities and dining options.
 One of my favorite in the city is, the Abbey Burger Bistro, near the Cross Street Market at 1041 Marshall Street.
 The beer selection is good and they offer a large array of burger choices, and all are likely to satisfy.

 The crowds are pretty loud for the medium size numbers that they draw.
 Over time, this new arena and the fans it will draw in will be a good boost to the team.